 “I think that people have become more creative in what they wear, they are letting their personalities do the talking through the clothes they wear and they accessories they buy,” Maloney says.
 “Many people like unique and handmade things that aren’t mass-produced, it’s no fun having the same style as a million other people so I think they choose to be creative and mix things up rather than play it safe.”

 She’s obviously on to something.
 Since its launch last year, Quirky Boutique has become a byword for distinctive, and eye-catching style.
 But, we have to admit, some pieces are more eye-catching than others.
-What about that necklace?
+What about

 “My Profanity Club necklaces have proved so popular with customers they fly off the shelves as soon as I get them,” Maloney reveals.
 “People often tell me that they receive so many compliments on them which is nice.
 And the C word?
 Well, people say it’s the most offensive word in the English language.
 Do we care?
 Hell no…”